On The Landscape of Spoken Language Models: A Comprehensive Survey: Training Strategies

 We divide the training phases of \slms\ into \textit{pre-training} and \textit{post-training}, analogously (but not identically) to the typical division in text LLM training.
 For text LMs, pre-training refers to training a model of $p(text)$ with a next-token prediction objective, whereas post-training is task-oriented and directly facilitates alignment and improved performance on tasks.
 Since many \slms\ start with a post-trained text LLM, we consider this to be a part of \slm\ pre-training.
 More precisely, we define \textit{pre-training} and \textit{post-training} of \slms\ as follows:

-\paragraph{Pre-training:} We define pre-training as any training strategy that \textit{does not have the explicit goal of enabling the model to perform a wide variety of downstream tasks}.
+\paragraph{Pre-training:} We define pre-training as any training strategy that \textit{does not have the explicit goal of enabling the model to perform a wide variety of downstream speech tasks}.
 In particular, pre-training does not directly aim to make a model a universal speech processing system (but, as described below, it can include training for specific tasks).
 In the context of \slms, which handle multiple modalities, pre-training often involves a multi-stage process.
 This may include initial next-token-prediction training on text, followed by continual training on speech continuation tasks using large unlabeled speech corpora.
 Continual training may enhance the capabilities of \slms\ for specific tasks, but the resulting pre-trained \slms\ remain limited in scope and are still far from being universal models.
 Text LLM post-training before adding the speech modality is also considered pre-training of the \slm, since it does not target universal \textit{speech} processing.

-\paragraph{Post-training:} Post-training refers to training strategies \textit{focused on variety of downstream tasks, with a goal of producing a more or less universal speech processing system}.
+\paragraph{Post-training:} Post-training refers to training strategies \textit{focused on enabling a variety of downstream tasks, with the goal of producing a more or less universal speech processing system}.
 The tasks can be either predefined with specific task specifiers or dynamically defined through text or spoken language prompts.
 Instruction tuning~\citep{tang2023salmonn,pan2023cosmic,shu2023llasm} and preference optimization~\citep{lin2024alignslmtextlessspokenlanguage} are examples of post-training.